prgcont/workshop-k8s/lesson-1/README.md

 ### Nginx-Ingress and Defaultbackend

-Run ``minikube addons enable ingress`` to activate defaultbackend and nginx-ingress-controller:
+In case of minikube run ``minikube addons enable ingress`` to activate defaultbackend and nginx-ingress-controller:
+In case of External Kubernetes Cluster - you already have Nginx Ingress controller.

 ### Simple Application